FAUSheppy/ths-datenlogger/README.md

 ## What is this?
 This tool was developed to enable easy analysis of USB-Dataloggers that record humidity and/or temperature, supporting a variety of formats with a comfortable, minimalistic and easy to use, interface.
+The output is highly configurable, check the example-``config`` file for details.

 ## Dependencies (pip3)